MadLeon/LearnCPA/semester2/oop244/fundations.md

 ### Memory Leak

-> an app loses the address of DM before it has been deallocated.
+- an app loses the address of DM **before** it has been deallocated

-> One of the important bugs in oo programming.

-**Reasons**

-- the pointer to DM goes out of scope *before* deallocation
+    - the pointer goes out of scope
-- the pointer to DM changes its value *before* the app deallocates the memory starting at the address stored in that pointer

-**Appearance**
+    - the pointer's value has been changed

 - subsequently incorrect results
 - progressively slower execution